Meet Dr. Joyce Werning

 Dr. Jones Guy is originally from Nevada, Iowa.
 After studying German and Accounting at Iowa State, she worked as an accountant and spent much of her free time outside of work rescuing and fostering Pugs.
 As her involvement in Pug rescue grew, her interest in veterinary medicine was piqued and she decided to make a change in her career path to something she ultimately found more rewarding.
 She went back to Iowa State for animal science and graduated from Iowa State's College of Veterinary Medicine.

 Dr. Jones Guy started her veterinary career as a mixed animal veterinarian in southwest Iowa before joining Blue Grass Veterinary Hospital as a small animal exclusive veterinarian in a move to be closer to her husband's family.
 She is a member of the Iowa Veterinary Medical Association (IVMA) and the American Veterinary Medical Association (AVMA).
 Her special interests include preventive care, dentistry and internal medicine.
-When she's not taking care of patients, Dr. Jones Guy enjoys spending time with her husband, Matthew, and her sons, George and Frederick, as well as their Corgi-mix Luke, and 3 cats.
+When she's not taking care of patients, Dr. Jones Guy enjoys spending time with her husband, Matthew, her sons, George and Frederick, and the newest addition to the family, Margaret, as well as 3 cats.

 Hospital Manager

 So, it’s no surprise that I ended up in a veterinary hospital.
 From their cute little noses to their tails, animals bring so much joy into our lives.
 Who can resist floppy dog ears or a puffed-up kitten?
 They inspire me with their ability to love and trust unconditionally-even in some of the worst possible circumstances.
 Working at Blue Grass Veterinary Hospital gives me a chance to give back in whatever way I can to help animals in need.
-I love being able to promote year-long wellness and regular preventative care to keep pets healthy and happy.
+I love being able to get to know our clients and patients so I can promote year-long wellness and regular preventative care to keep pets healthy and happy!

-Hi-I'm Amanda!
-I was ten when my life truly started.
-I arrived home from a friend’s house one weekend to find a tiny, white fluff ball in my room.
-That little fluff ball was my very first dog and I named her Emma.
+I was ten when I discovered my passion in life.
+I arrived home from vacation one weekend to find a tiny, white fluff ball in my room.
+That little fluff ball was my very first dog and her name was Emma.
 Emma was an American Eskimo and throughout our lives together, she was my main frustration, yet my best friend.
-I received Emma as a present like every other child, however, our plans were different than most.
+I received Emma as a present shortly before my 10th birthday, however, our plans were different than most.
 Emma and I began obedience and agility training at a young age.
-We traveled around the Midwest to various agility shows and won a first place ribbon at our very first show.
-Due to behavioral issues, we had to retire early, but she has quite the collection of ribbons and received many titles.
+We traveled around the Midwest to various agility shows.
+Due to health issues, Emma had to retire early, but she received many titles and has quite the collection of ribbons.

-Emma opened my eyes to how much an animal can change your life with their unconditional love.
+Emma opened my eyes to unconditional love from an animal and how that love can change your life.
 I had a difficult time continuing in the training world without her, but made sure I was constantly surrounded by animals.
-I have worked at several boarding facilities and doggie daycares, where I devoted most of my time.
+Since I was 14, I have worked at a horse ranch, various boarding facilities, and doggie daycares, where I devoted most of my time.
 At the age of 16, I was teaching beginner, intermediate, and advanced obedience classes at Contented Canines and continued with them for four years.
 Through Contented Canines, I have also worked with various behavioral cases.
-My mother and I have rescued various behavioral cases, including people-aggressive, dog-aggressive, food-aggressive, anxious, or generally possessive dogs.
-We love that we are able to give these dogs a chance that most people are not able to take on.
+My mother and I have rescued various behavioral cases, including people-aggressive, dog-aggressive, food-aggressive, anxious, and unsocialized dogs.
+We are passionate about these cases and love that we are able to give these dogs a chance that most people are not able to take on.
 Every pet my parents or I currently own became part of the Bennett family because of challenging behaviors.
-I currently own a big brown mutt named Jojo, an Australian Cattle Dog named Kora (aka Boo Monster), and a gray fluffy cat named Taz (Tasmanian Devil).
+I currently own a big brown mutt named JoJo (pictured), an Australian Cattle Dog named Korah (pictured), and a gray, fluffy cat named Taz.

-When I was 21, I was not sure where I was going in life and had only worked with animals since I was 14.
-I attempted to branch out and worked in customer service at a basement waterproofing for two years.
+When I was 21, I was not sure what career path to go down and had only worked with animals since I was 14.
+I attempted to branch out and worked in a call center for a basement waterproofing for two years.
 That was the experience I needed to confirm my passion for animals.
-I love change and needed something new while continuing with animals.
+I had already tackled the care/boarding, daycare, and training side of animals, so I wanted to expand.
 That’s when I looked towards the veterinary field.
 I started at Blue Grass Veterinary Hospital in September of 2014 as a receptionist.
 I immediately wanted to learn more and started at Penn Foster College in November of 2015 with the plan of becoming a Registered Veterinary Technician.
-I am currently in my fourth year and look forward to graduating soon.
+I graduated from Penn Foster in February of 2020 and passed the VTNE board exam in October of 2020.
+Since 2021, I have worked closely with the Humane Society of Scott County, educating new owners of recently adopted dogs about obedience training.
+My goal is to educate owners on finding the balance between affection and obedience to create a balanced, forever home for these shelter dogs.

 Certified Veterinary Assistant